Mayurifag/mayurifag.ru/README.md

 - PHP — used for nextcloud and roundcube
 - Redis — used for nextcloud caching and rspamd
 - Nginx — web proxy server for every service above
-- OpenDKIM — DKIM for mailserver and cloudflare [it seems not working, lacks of postfix settings]
 - Swap — Disable actual swap and make a new 2GB one

 TODO:
-* OpenDKIM remake into rspamd one
 * jail for fail2ban
 * dnsmasq.d — caching dns resolving / maybe adblocking — look at streisand repo
 * ufw